simon387/notes/java/OCA.md

 + long cannot be used in switch statement
 + label everywhere but declarations
 + boolean operator ```!=``` has more precedence than ```=```
++ virtual method: A virtual method is a method in which the specifi c implementation is not determined until runtime.
+In fact, all non-fi nal, non-static, and non-private Java methods are considered virtual methods, since any of them can be overridden at runtime.

 ## lambdas